Create an IoT-Connector (aka. Product)

 You will find several other IoT-Connectors template with various added functionalities.
 Including:

-- Multi-Tenant IoT-Connector - Multi-tenant IoT-Connector designed to be published on the Marketplace under the IoT-Connectors section.
+- IoT-Connector As-a-Service - IoT-Connector As-a-Service designed to be published on the Marketplace under the IoT-Connectors section.

 IoT-Connector- IoT-Connector to connect 3rd party APIs as data input.